fei-protocol/docs/docs/protocol/Mechanism/PCVDeposits.md

 # PCV Deposits
 The PCV Deposit is a standard interface implemented across the FEI protocol codebase.

 A PCV Deposit is a contract that hold funds on behalf of the protocol.
-There are multiple types (implementations) of PCV Deposits, and each type of PCV Deposit can be instanciated multiple times on-chain.
+There are multiple types (implementations) of PCV Deposits, and each type of PCV Deposit can be instantiated multiple times on-chain.
 Collectively, all the funds deposited across various PCV Deposits constitute the Protocol Controlled Value.

 For instance, an `ERC20CompoundPCVDeposit` ([link](https://github.com/fei-protocol/fei-protocol-core/blob/develop/contracts/pcv/compound/ERC20CompoundPCVDeposit.sol)) can deposit and withdraw a given `token` to and from a given `cToken` (Compound protocol interest-bearing deposit token).
 There are multiple on-chain deployments of the `ERC20CompoundPCVDeposit`, such as the DAI Compound PCVDeposit, that deposits DAI on Compound, or the FEI Fuse Pool 8 PCVDeposit, that deposits FEI in Fuse pool 8.